xiaoniuniu89/giglep4/TESTING.md

 - There are no major issues on the Opera browser and the app works as expected.

 ### Safari
-- The padding on some elements, eg: name and profile pic, like and dislike on posts is much less on this browser.
-Especially noticable on Iphone.
+- The padding on some elements, eg: name, profile pic, like and dislike on posts is much less on this browser.
+Especially noticeable on iPhone.